Essay on Women Empowerment

 Recommended Read: Essay on Sustainable Development: Format & Examples

-“Feminism does not aim to make women powerful.
+‘Feminism does not aim to make women powerful.
 Women are already powerful.
 It is about influencing the way the rest of the world views your strength.”
 Women have always had fewer opportunities and possibilities to develop their talents and knowledge since ancient times.
 Although the world is made up of both men and women.
 But men were regarded as the family’s most powerful members.
 They were the family’s decision-makers and were in charge of making a living.
-Women, on the other hand, were believed to be the responsible person for all home chores and child-rearing, and they were not engaged in making any important family decisions.
+Women, on the other hand, were believed to be responsible person for all home chores and child-rearing, and they were not engaged in making any important family decisions.
 The roles were assigned depending on gender.
-If we look at the whole picture, research shows that women’s subjects are either centred on their reproductive role and their body, or on their economic position as workers.
+If we look at the whole picture, research shows that women’s subjects are either centred on their reproductive role and their body, or their economic position as workers.
 However, none of them is aimed at empowering women.
-Women’s Empowerment is a progressive technique of putting power in the hands of women in order for them to have a happy and respectable existence in society.
-Women are empowered when they have access to opportunities in a number of sectors, such as the right to an education, gender equality, a professional (equal wage) lifestyle, and others.
+Women’s Empowerment is a progressive technique of putting power in the hands of women for them to have a happy and respectable existence in society.
+Women are empowered when they have access to opportunities in several sectors, such as the right to an education, gender equality, a professional (equal wage) lifestyle, and others.
 However, there are no constraints or limitations.
-It involves training, awareness, increasing their position via education, literacy, and decision-making authority.
+It involves training, awareness, and increasing their position via education, literacy, and decision-making authority.
 For the total growth of each country, women’s empowerment is the most essential sector.
 Previously, the men were the sole breadwinners in the household.
 Assume the household has one earning person; on the other side, suppose the family has both male and women earning members.
 Who will have a better way of life?
 The answer is simple: a household in which both the man and the woman work.
 As a result, when gender equality is prioritized, a country’s growth rate accelerates.
-Standing up for equality, women have empowered and spoken up for other women.
+Standing up for equality, women have empowered and spoken up for other women.’

 Useful Tips to Ace Essay Writing